MaxHalford/naked/README.md

 ## Things to do

 - Implement more models.
 For instance it should quite straightforward to support LightGBM.
 - Remove useless branching conditions.
 Parameters are currently handled via `if` statements.
 Ideally it would be nice to remove the `if` statements and only keep the code that will actually run.
+This should be doable by using the `ast` module.
 ## License

 MIT